YangKai-sigma/MARTIAL-PEAK/Tile-info.md

    - The surroundings are tranquil.
 Regain health or energy, but lose time.

 8. **Spirit Beast Encounter**
    - A spirit beast appears.
-Decide to fight, flee, or tame it for potential rewards or help.
+Decide to fight it for potential rewards or flee.

 9. **Vision of the Past**
    - A strange vision overtakes you, showing events from the past.
 Gain insight into the map or receive a clue for a hidden event.